What to do After a Loss

 - Don’t hire any Public Adjuster until you have received a copy of the insurance company’s estimate of repair.
 It makes no sense to pay someone a percentage of what the insurance company is going to offer you anyway and you won’t know whether you are going to be treated fairly, or unfairly until you get your estimate.
 Anybody you might consider hiring to help you with your claim ought to be compensated only for the new money that they can add to the structural part of your claim.

 - Be very careful and go slow before you consider hiring the adjuster’s “preferred” contractor.
-For all intents and purposes they work for the insurance companies and as a result are often more interested in keeping them happy than you, the policyholder.
-You are a source for one job only for them.
+They tend to have a very close relationship with the adjusters and, as a result, are often more interested in keeping them happy than you, the policyholder.
+You are a source for one job for them, but your adjuster is a potential source for many jobs both now and in the future.

 - Absolutely do NOT hire any contractor without first seeing a complete detailed estimate of what he intends to do and how much it will cost.
 This is your home, and probably your largest investment.
 Make sure anything you sign prior to getting a complete estimate is only allowing for temporary repair or mitigation type work – very limited authorization.